UK Council for Psychotherapy

 Addictions counselling in London, addiction counsellor, therapy for addictions, addiction help - mobile addiction, iPhone addiction, telephone addiction, mobile phone addiction, addiction to mobile phones, mobile phones addiction

 Mobile phones for many are an important, supportive part of our life enabling us to communicate with words, images, emojis ☺ and keep in touch, connect, explore.
-And each word received or sent can have different meaning, emphasis (see also Impact Of What We Say, The Words We Use).
+And each word received or sent can have different meaning, emphasis (see also Impact Of Language, What We Say, The Words We Use).
 Our mobile phones may have many useful, helpful functions, from giving us a wide range of information - the time weather, news, sports, entertainment, puzzles, special offers, etc. to storing images, the internet (which for some can be addictive as can access to porn, gaming).
 Our mobile connects us to people and can also be our social media outlet, which can also become addictive.
 Mobile phone use can reduce stress yet for others increase it (especially if we are forever on call and addicted to work - also if we are self-employed, endlessly on call, receiving and making calls).
 Headaches or migraine may also be a symptom of our extensive mobile use.
 For some, we can't bear it when are not interacting with our mobile, constantly in contact with others or gaming.
 We may have become so dependent on our mobile phone, as if it is an extension of us linking it to our very existence, identity and affecting our relationship.
 Fear of switching off (FOSO) if we are not connected to our mobile, that we will miss daily events, or are not currently informed, may impact on us.
 Alongside fear of missing out (FOMO), we may have powerful emotional, physical, reactions when we aren't with our mobile or it's not switched on.
 However we may have switched ourself off where clarity, focus, interest in other things away from our mobile may have reduced.
 When our mobile can't get a signal, doesn't have power for some it can be as if our own power diminishes.
 We may have become dependent on our mobile to lift our mood.
 Struggling to resist our urges, we may be constantly touching our mobile, holding it (almost worshipping it), using it (maybe through small talk), over-texting, playing with it, thinking about it, waiting for it to come to life as if our esteem is affected by it (especially compounded if nobody contacts us).
 We may also worry we spend too much time online chatting.
 Going on a phone diet may help some of us.
 Connected to our mobile phone, things may have become out of balance, disconnected at times which may also point to connections, disconnections in our early life through our attachment, bonding style.
 Our sleep and level of exercise may suffer.
 With our mobile addiction we may struggle to be fully present, in the moment.
 Sitting on our phone, we may procrastinate and develop nomophobia - a fear of being without our mobile or beyond mobile phone contact.

 The people will not revolt.
 They will not look up from their screens long enough to notice what’s happening.
 George Orwell